MjCote/CHEM-308/PChem-Topics.md

 |  $$\vec{\beta}$$ | vector representing a spin down electron |
 |  $$ \lambda_{\beta}$$ |  energy of an electron in the spin down state |

-The eigenvector-eigenvalue pairs are regrouped to emphasize they should be thought of together.
-Rewriting equation \ref{eig} separately for each of the two eigenvectors and eigenvalues yields  \begin{eqnarray}
+Rewriting equation \ref{eig} separately for each of the two eigenvectors and eigenvalues yields

+\begin{eqnarray}
     \mathbf{H}\vec{\alpha}&=\lambda_{\alpha}\vec{\alpha}\label{Hspin1}\\
    \mathbf{H}\vec{\beta}&=\lambda_{\beta}\vec{\beta}\label{Hspin2}
 \end{eqnarray}

 From the previous discussion we know that equation \ref{Hspin1} implies that if we place an electron in the spin state $$\vec{\alpha}$$ and measure its energy, we will definitely obtain the energy value $$\lambda_\alpha$$.
 Equation \ref{Hspin2} implies that if the electron is in the state $$\vec{\beta}$$ and we measure its energy we can be 100\% confident that we will obtain the energy value $$\lambda_\beta$$.

 #### Graphical Representation